Lesson 5: Everything about CNC Tool Length Offsets. Positive and Negative (G43 g-code, H offset)October 27, 2015, 9:13 pm

 Con's of Top of Gage Block Negative Tool Offsets:

-- Math involved can be a bit challenging at first.
+- The math involved can be a bit challenging at first.
 Thus not many beginning machinists use it.

 - Tool Offsets will be different between different machines.
-So they need to be touched off when machine is switched.
+So they need to be touched off again when used on a different machine.

 Which Tool Offset Setting Type to Use in Your Shop?